gradle/gradle/subprojects/docs/src/docs/release/notes.md

 `./gradlew wrapper --gradle-version=@version@`

 See the [Gradle 6.x upgrade guide](userguide/upgrading_version_6.html#changes_@baseVersion@) to learn about deprecations, breaking changes and other considerations when upgrading to Gradle @version@.

-NOTE: Gradle 6.4 has had _one_ patch release, which fixed several issues from the original release.
-We recommend always using the latest patch release.

 For Java, Groovy, Kotlin and Android compatibility, see the [full compatibility notes](userguide/compatibility.html).